Sexy! No No No...: Composition

 "Sexy!
 No No No..." is an electropunk song, which consists of three songs welded together, according to journalist Peter Robinson: one with a samba rhythm, one with a sped-up sample and a breakbeat, and an intro from elsewhere.
-The track opens with Cole singing over a "spooky" instrumentation.
+The track opens with Cole singing over "spooky" instrumentation.
 Her vocals have been vocodered and she sings "Cause I've been sitting back, no chance of falling / Hoping that nothing ever blows, no no / Boy, did you ever think that loving would be / Nothing more than walking me home, no no".
 As the chorus begins, the song incorporates a sample from Scottish rock band Nazareth's 1975 track "Hair of the Dog", and the group starts singing, "Did you tell him?
 No no no / Give him kisses?
 No no no / Whisper honey?
 No no no / You're delicious?
 Hell no".
 John Murphy of musicOMH noted that "Sexy!
 No No No.." is not "structured like a proper pop song - there's no verse-chorus-verse".
 The instrumentation of "Sexy!
 No No No..." is composed of multi-layered guitar riffs and "euphoric woo woo-oo harmonies", while the song's structure follows as introduction, chorus, chorus, verse, bridge, chorus, middle eight, verse.
 A Newsround reviewer described the lyrical content, saying that Girls Aloud are "trying a different approach to getting the guy", in that "instead of being 'sexy', they've backed off."